Jennifer C. McIntosh

-Jennifer McIntosh is hydrogeologist and professor of hydrology and atmospheric sciences, university distinguished scholar at the University of Arizona.
-In 2019 she was named a Geological Society of America Fellow.
+Jennifer McIntosh is a hydrogeologist and professor of hydrology and atmospheric sciences at the University of Arizona, where she is a University Distinguished Scholar.
+In 2019, she was named a Geological Society of America Fellow.

 Early life and education

 Jennifer McIntosh first developed her interest in science during her childhood with family trips from her home near Seattle to Olympic National Park and the Cascade Mountains.
 In college, a family trip to Yellowstone National Park inspired her interest in the physical, chemical, geological, and biological processes of deep subsurface groundwater.

 McIntosh pursued these interests in her higher education by completing her undergraduate studies at Whitman College.
 McIntosh graduated from Whitman with a B.S. in geology - chemistry.
 She continued her education at University of Michigan in Ann Arbor, where she earned her M.S. and PhD in geology.